 The composition and culture of nation's police force, which is sensitive to gender policy, plays an essential role in its ability to achieve its mandate and goals.
-Employing a diverse work force, particularly in terms of gender inclusion and female representation in all ranks within the policing command structure is a vital determinant for setting a police force's culture, considering the influence female participation can have on effective service delivery within the police force, like effective management of crimes specifically of sexual nature, domestic violence that disproportionally affect women in the community (Jacqueline, 2019)
+Employing a diverse work force, particularly in terms of gender inclusion and female representation in all ranks within the policing command structure is a vital determinant for setting a police force culture, considering the influence female participation can have on effective service delivery within the police force.
+Like effective management of sexual crimes and domestic violence that disproportionally affects women in the community (Jacqueline, 2019)

 The participation of female police officers is critical for full spectrum of Uganda police services such as the promotion of rule of law, intelligence, planning, leadership, investigation, public order management, capacity building, community-oriented policing, gender awareness and engaging communities (UNSCR 2242, 2015).
-In addition to that the Uganda gender policy 2007 is very clear on gender equity and participation in all departments both government and private at all levels of administration.
+In addition, the Uganda gender policy 2007 is very clear on gender equity and participation in all departments, both government and private, at all levels of administration.

-However, notwithstanding the efforts of advancements by the Uganda police force on gender equality and mainstreaming, the force is faced with the shortage of female officers to fit in all sensitive positions from the top management to the grass root police unit at a village level.
+However, notwithstanding the efforts of advancements by the Uganda police force on gender equality and mainstreaming, the force is faced with the shortage of female officers to fit in all sensitive positions from the top management to the grass root police unitat the village level.
 This affects police management negatively.
-Out of the current 27 Topmost police managers, that is director and above, there is only one female, 24 deputy directors, one female departmental heads six with one female, twenty-eight (28) regional police commanders only three are females and 156 district police commanders only 18 are females and the list is long but that sample shows how women are poorly represented in critical management levels of the police.
+Out of the current 27 topmost police manager that is director and above, there is only one female, 24 deputy directors, one female departmental head, six with one female, twenty-eight (28) regional police commanders only three are females and 156 district police commanders only 18 are females and the list is long but that sample shows how women are poorly represented in critical management levels of the police.

-This poor female representation in critical management layers in the police does not only reveal gender discrimination but affect service provision by the Uganda police force.
-Uganda police is grappling with the everincreasing cases of human rights violation in which others come as a result of very few or no female officers deployed in some of the police stations and posts across the country.
-It is a reality that Uganda police force is faced with a challenge of very few female officers in its ranks a cross department, Units and stations all over the country where some police units lack a single female police officer, The female officers are very critical in crime management, public order according to the laws of Uganda and good practices which is internationally accepted like search, interviewing victims of sexual related cases and juveniles in conflict with law or victims of crime.
-The UPF statistical abstract (2015) indicates that out of the 44897, 7700, 17.1% are female and 37,197 (82.9%) males, which is still below in respect of crime management in the country.
+This poor female representation in critical management layers in the police does not only reveal gender discrimination but affects service provision by the Uganda police force.
+Uganda police is grappling with the ever-increasing cases of human rights violation in which others come as a result of very few or no female officers deployed in some of the police stations and posts across the country.
+It is a reality that Uganda police force is faced with a challenge of very few female officers in its ranks a cross departments, units and stations all over the country, where some police units lack a single female police officer, The female officers are very critical in crime management, public order according to the laws of Uganda and good practices, which is internationally accepted like search, interviewing victims of sexual related cases and juveniles in conflict with law or victims of crime.
+The UPF statistical abstract (2015) indicates that out of the 44,897, 7,700, 17.1% are female and 37,197 (82.9%) males, which is still below in respect of crime management in the country.

-Increasing crime cases involving women as victims or perpetrators in the country, which require a good proportion of female officers to handle them a long side male officer.
-In the same vein, the rapid increasing population where female account for over 51% (NHPC 2015- 2021), and they all need police services at one point puts pressure on the current number of police officers and Uganda police force in general when it comes to service delivery.
+Increasing crime cases involving women as victims or perpetrators require a good proportion of female officers to handle them a long side male officer.
+In the same vein, the rapid increasing population where female account for over 51% (NHPC 2015-2021), who need police services at one point puts pressure on the current number of police officers and Uganda police force in general when it comes to service delivery.

-The current CID strength in the country stands at 1,001female detectives Due to the short fall in strength, some police units work without detective personnel and it is even worse when it becomes to female officers and it compromises police services.
-(Strategic policing Plan 2015/16- 2019/20).
+The current CID strength in the country stands at 4,664 males and 1,001 female detectives, which gives a grand total of 6,521.
+Due to the short fall in strength, some police units work without detective personnel and it is even worse when it becomes to female officers and it compromises police services.
+(Strategic policing Plan 2015/16-2019/20).